 The Abbreviated file (file name = ABBREV) is available in ASCII format and as a Microsoft Excel spreadsheet.
 It contains all the food items found in the relational database, but with fewer nutrients and other related information.
-The abbreviated file does not include values for starch, fluoride, betaine, vitamin $D_2$ and $D_3$ , added vitamin E, added vitamin $B{12}$ , alcohol, caffeine, theobromine, phytosterols, individual amino acids, individual fatty acids, or sugars.
-Table 14 lists all the nutrients included in the abbreviated file.
-With SR22 (2009), Vitamin D in $\mu$ g and IU has been added to the Abbreviated file.
-The ASCII file (Table 14) is in delimited format.
+The abbreviated file does not include values for starch, fluoride, betaine, vitamin D_2 and D_3 , added vitamin E, added vitamin E, alcohol, caffeine, theobromine, phytosterols, individual amino acids, individual fatty acids, or sugars.
+Table 16 lists all the nutrients included in the abbreviated file.
+Starting with SR22 (2009), Vitamin D in μg and IU was added to the Abbreviated file.
+The ASCII file (Table 16) is in delimited format.
 Fields are separated by a caret (^) and text fields are surrounded by tildes (~).
 Data refer to 100 g of the edible portion of the food item.
 Decimal points are included in the fields.
 Missing values are denoted by the null value of two consecutive carets (^^) or two carets and two tildes (~~).
 The file is sorted in ascending order by the NDB number.
 Two common measures are provided, which are the first two common measures in the Weight file for each NDB number.
 To obtain values per one of the common measures, multiply the value in the desired nutrient field by the value in the desired common measure field and divided by 100.
 For example, to calculate the amount of fat in 1 tablespoon of butter (NDB No. 01001), where:

-$$V_H = (NCM)/100$$
+$V_H = (NCM)/100$